Hjorthmedh/RGCmorphology/ms/intro.md

 \clearpage

-# TODO

-Note new title to emphasise not just the retina.

-\clearpage

 # Abstract

 \linenumbers
 \modulolinenumbers[2]
 \renewcommand\linenumberfont{\normalfont\tiny\sffamily\color{lightgray}}

-There are estimated to be around 20 different types of retinal ganglion cells (RGCs) in mouse retina.
-Recently-developed genetic markers allow for the identification and targeting of specific RGC types, which have different functional and morphological features.
-The purpose of this study was to develop computational tools to identify RGC types based on the most common available sources of information about their morphology: soma size and dendritic branching pattern.
-We used five different transgenic mouse lines, in each of which 1--2 RGCs types selectively express green fluorescent protein (GFP).
+\onehalfspacing

+Neurons are often grouped into distinct types according to similarities in their morphology.
+In particular, retinal ganglion cells in many species have been be grouped according to their distinct morphologies and branching patterns within the inner plexiform layer.
+The dominant statistical method for grouping neurons into distinct types is that of unsupervised clustering, whereby neurons are grouped using just there morphological features.
+We have taken a complementary approach, using supervised classification methods to learn and predict any association between morphological features as input and an independent assessment of cell type.
+For this study, We have used five different transgenic mouse lines, in each of which we we assume 1--2 RGCs types selectively express green fluorescent protein (GFP).
+We assume that each mice line labels a unique "genetic type" of RGC.
 Cell tracings of 94 RGCs were acquired from retinas of CB2-GFP, Cdh3-GFP, DRD4-GFP, Hoxd10-GFP and TRHR-GFP transgenic mice.
-Fifteen morphological features of GFP expressing RGCs were calculated, and supervised machine learning techniques were used to classify the neurons.
+Fifteen morphological features of GFP expressing RGCs were calculated, and supervised machine learning techniques were used to classify the neurons according to their genetic type information.
 We found that just five features (dendritic area, density of branch points, fractal dimension, mean terminal segment length and soma area) were enough to correctly classify 83% of the RGCs into the five types that we examined.
 We therefore believe that standard morphological features can serve as reliable classifiers of mouse RGCs.
-As these features are not specific to retinal neurons, we have tested how well these features can also classify other types of neurons.
-Without adding any further features, or refinement of our procedures, we found that we could classify five types of cortical or hippocampal neuron with around 75\% accuracy.
+As these morphological features are not specific to retinal neurons, we have tested how well these features can also classify other types of neurons.
+Without adding any further features, or refinement of our procedures, we found that we could classify five types of cortical or hippocampal neuron into predefined types with around 75\% accuracy.
 Overall this suggest that simple dendritic features can act as fairly reliable, albeit imperfect, predictors of cell type.

 ### Keywords
 cell types, retinal ganglion cells, clustering, classification.